IdanRosenzweig/Rootkit/readme.md

 * file hiding
 * process hiding
 * network connections and port (tcp) hiding
+* hide itself
+* give root level credentials

-in addition, a remote process can connect to the rootkit and controller it.
+in addition, a remote process can connect to the rootkit and control it.

 ## rootkit structure
 the rootkit is composed out of a regular process and a kernel module that communicate with each other through netlink.